-Whether you prefer the zesty and bubbly Vinho Verde, a beautiful red wine from Alentejo or the fortified Port wine from Porto and the Douro Valley, there’s no doubt a wine selection catered to every taste.
+Whether you prefer the zesty and bubbly Vinho Verde, a beautiful red wine from Alentejo, or the fortified Port wine from Porto and the Douro Valley, there’s no doubt a wine selection catered to every taste.

 And what more can I say about Portugal’s incredible desserts and pastries!
 Of these, the most well-known and much loved is the delicious Pastel de Nata egg-yolk custard tartlets that will become addictive too, from the very first bite.

-But of course, the Portuguese don’t stop there, a few other pastries worth a try too includes the Bola de Berlim, the Tarte de Amendoim (almond tart) or the Pastel de Feijão (a white bean tart), all of which are well worth a try.
+But of course, the Portuguese don’t stop there, a few other pastries worth a try too include the Bola de Berlim, the Tarte de Amendoim (almond tart) or the Pastel de Feijão (a white bean tart), all of which are well worth a try.

 After a slightly more refined experience?
-Then consider booking an unforgettable fine dining experience at one of Lisbon’s top Michelin starred restaurants such as Alma, Loco, Eleven or Belcanto.
+Then consider booking an unforgettable fine dining experience at one of Lisbon’s top Michelin starred restaurants such as Alma, Loco, Eleven, or Belcanto.